carmonalab/ProjecTILs/README.md

 Find the installation instructions for the package below, and a vignette detailing its functions at [Tutorial (html)](https://carmonalab.github.io/ProjecTILs/tutorial.html) and [Tutorial (repository)](https://gitlab.unil.ch/carmona/ProjecTILs.demo)

-For real-life applications, check out our Bulletin of [ProjecTILs Case Studies](https://carmonalab.github.io/ProjecTILs_CaseStudies/)
+For real-life applications, check out our list of [ProjecTILs Case Studies](https://carmonalab.github.io/ProjecTILs_CaseStudies/)

 If you prefer to avoid installing R packages, you can run `ProjecTILs` in Docker.
 A ready-to-use Docker image with usage instructions is available on [DockerHub](https://hub.docker.com/repository/docker/mandrea1/projectils_demo)